 The Hypostyle hall, at 54,000 square feet (16,459 meters) and featuring 134 columns, is still the largest room of any religious building in the world.
 In addition to the main sanctuary there are several smaller temples and a vast sacred lake – 423 feet by 252 feet (129 by 77 meters).
 The sacred barges of the Theban Triad once floated on the lake during the annual Opet festival.
 The lake was surrounded by storerooms and living quarters for the priests, along with an aviary for aquatic birds.

-Karnak Temple is not as preserved as Luxor Temple.
-There are many pieces needed reconstructed but nevertheless this is a beautiful temple nevertheless.
-The temple also covers a bigger ground Vs Luxor Temple.
+Karnak Temple was not as preserved as Luxor Temple and there are many pieces needed reconstructed but nevertheless this is a beautiful temple.
+The temple also covered a much bigger ground Vs Luxor Temple.

 We stayed for few hours in Karnak temple until we were hungry.
 We took white Taxi in front of the temple to take us to Soffra Restaurant.
-All the Taxis were old cars and don’t have aircon.
+Most of the Taxis were old cars and don’t have air conditioning.

-Soffra is less than 1km from our hotel so we decided to walk back and brave ourselves to ignore the horse carriage of other ind of offers.
-The food is one of tbe best we tasted in Egypt.
+Soffra Restaurant is less than 1km from our hotel so we decided to walk back to our Hotel and brave ourselves to ignore all the horse carriage offers.
+Some are mild but some are just so aggressive.